0x7ace80/camera_pi/README.md

 Use OpenCV as image processing library.
 Use mega sdk to upload file to mega cloud storage.

-The camera code will calculate compare current frame from camera and compare it with the reference frame.
+The camera code will use OpenCV to calculate compare current frame from camera and compare it with the reference frame.
 If they are quite different it will send a mail and update the current frame to the mega cloud storage.

-User have to provide UserName and Password of the MegaCloud to enable the uploading.
+Users have to provide UserName and Password of the MegaCloud to enable the uploading.

 Dependency: